tsloughter/rebar3.org/content/en/docs/getting-started.md

 $ ./bootstrap
 ```

-This will compile a `rebar3` escript to the top level of the `rebar3` directory which you can then install globally:
+This will compile a `rebar3` escript to the top level of the `rebar3` directory, which you can then install globally:

 ```shell
 $ ./rebar3 local install